qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/gui_toolkit/ui_form_handling.rst

     });
     form.addButton(savebutton);

-The save button gets an execute listener which first validates the form and if the form is valid, alerts the user.
-The reset button is analogical.
+The save button gets an execute listener which first validates the form and, if the form is valid, alerts the user.
+The reset button is analogous.

 ::